ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 When it comes to Vitamin B1 supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Vitamin B1 vary significantly in how well your body absorbs and uses them — and Benfotiamine vs Thiamine HCl is one of the most commonly compared pairs.

-Benfotiamine has a higher bioavailability tier (high (S1 — best tier)) compared to Thiamine HCl (good (S2)), meaning more of the active compound reaches the bloodstream per dose unit.
+Benfotiamine has high absorption compared to Thiamine HCl (good absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-Benfotiamine carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-Thiamine HCl carries a bioavailability tier of S2 (good (S2)) and is classified as T2 Specialist.
+Benfotiamine shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+Thiamine HCl shows good absorption and is classified as Secondary Form.

 Benfotiamine is a fat-soluble thiamine precursor with approximately 5x better bioavailability than thiamine HCl.
 It crosses lipid membranes and reaches nerve tissue more effectively, making it the preferred form for neurological conditions, diabetic neuropathy, and advanced glycation end-product inhibition.